 Can My Children Be Added To An Existing Life Insurance Policy?

-You are going to have to look at your actual policy for this to see if there is a clause that allows children to be added at a later date from the initial signing.
+You must look at your policy to see if a clause allows children to be added after the initial signing.

 If this is the case, the child can be added to the policy.
-This is a common for parents wishing to cover their children as they get older.
+This is common for parents wishing to cover their children as they age.

 Benefits can usually be collected if the child is found to have a severe medical condition or terminal illness.

-At times such as this, a financial burden that can cripple a family is covered by the insurance policy.
+At times such as this, the insurance policy covers a financial burden that can cripple a family.

-Hospital care is not cheap and a prolonged stay can become quite expensive, even for families that are well off.
-Some parents make the mistake of thinking that because NHS covers most treatments, they have nothing to worry about.
+Hospital care is not cheap; a prolonged stay can become expensive, even for well-off families.
+Some parents make the mistake of thinking that they have nothing to worry about because the NHS covers most treatments.

-However, what if they decide that standard treatments are not enough.
-If they were to decide to seek additional care or experimental care, these costs would come out of pocket.
+However, what if they decide that standard treatments are not enough?
+These costs would come out of pocket if they seek additional or experimental care.

-Compare 300 Life Insurance Plans – No Obligation – 30 Sec Form
+Compare Plans From The Leading Life Insurance Companies – No Obligation Quote

-An additional benefit to consider is holding a policy allows the parents the freedom to stay with the child during this ordeal.
-If extra money is needed and there is no policy, surely at least one of the parents would have to take on additional work.
-With a policy, the parents can work their normal hours or even potentially take some time off work to spend even more time with the child.
+If extra money is needed and there is no policy, indeed, at least one of the parents would have to take on additional work.
+With a policy, the parents can work their regular hours or potentially take some time off work to spend even more time with the child.